anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The differences between friends cannot but reinforce their friendship.
+Quote: Argue for your limitations, and sure enough they're yours.

-By: Mao Zedong
+By: Richard Bach